kthohr/optim/README.md

 ![Ackley](https://github.com/kthohr/kthohr.github.io/blob/master/pics/ackley_fn_3d.png)

 This is a well-known test function that contains many local minima.
-Newton-type methods (such as BFGS), which are sensitive to initial values, will generally perform rather poorly on problems like this so we will employ a global search method instead.
+As such, Newton-type methods (like BFGS), which are sensitive to the choice of initial values, will perform rather poorly.
+A global search method will be used instead.

 Code: